2017 Kurdistan Region independence referendum: Background

 News reports from December 2016 said Kurdistan's Prime Minister Nechirvan Barzani had suggested the region could push for independence from Baghdad once the ongoing battle to liberate Mosul from ISIL was complete.

 In early April 2017, as the liberation of Mosul was progressing, the ruling political parties of Kurdistan Region, the KDP and PUK, announced their goal of holding an independence referendum in 2017.

 On 7 June 2017, Kurdish President Masoud Barzani announced that the referendum would take place on 25 September 2017.
 Barzani's assistant Hemin Hawrami said the referendum will also take place in Kirkuk, Makhmour, Sinjar and Khanaqin regions.
 All of these areas are disputed and are claimed by the central government.
-Senior Kurdish official Hoshyar Zebari said a "Yes" vote in the referendum wouldn't mean an automatic declaration of independence of Kurdistan, but will "strengthen the Kurds' hand" in talks on self-determination with the central government.
+Senior Kurdish official Hoshyar Zebari said a "Yes" vote in the referendum would not mean an automatic declaration of independence of Kurdistan, but will "strengthen the Kurds' hand" in talks on self-determination with the central government.

 On three separate occasions, Assyrians from Alqosh protested against the removal of their mayor by the KDP-dominated Nineveh Provincial Council.
 The residents of Alqosh rejected the idea of their town being a "disputed area" and demanded the immediate reinstatement of their former mayor.
 The removal, which occurred two months before the referendum, caused protests because the mayor was replaced by a KDP member from Alqosh.

 On 14 August, a delegation from the KRG met with Prime Minister Abadi and Vice-President Maliki in Baghdad to discuss the upcoming referendum and affairs between the KRG and Iraq.
-Romeo Hakkari, the Assyrian/Chaldean/Syriac representative of the delegation and head of the Bet-Nahrain Democratic Party said that in addition to the meeting with Iraqi officials, they would meet with foreign missions in Baghdad.
+Romeo Hakkari, the Assyrian representative of the delegation and head of the Bet-Nahrain Democratic Party said that in addition to the meeting with Iraqi officials, they would meet with foreign missions in Baghdad.

 The KRG said referendum planning and implementation of the vote was up to the local councils of the disputed regions.
 The Shingal District Council expressed its support on 30 July for the KRG's efforts to include the Shingal area in the referendum.
 The Mayoral Council of Khanaqin on 16 August discussed the issue and decided to hold the referendum in their region.
 The Bashiqa Town Council voted the next day and decided to take part in the referendum.